limminchim/ProgrammingAssignment31/CodeBook.md

 - variable descriptive label
 - average of variable values for activity and subject This dataset satisfy the criteria for tidy data set
-        i.
-Each variable forms a column
+        - Each variable forms a column
-        ii.
-Each observation forms a row
+        - Each observation forms a row
-        iii.
-Each table/file stores data about one kind of observation
+        - Each table/file stores data about one kind of observation

 7. Save tidy data set as a txt file "melt_merge_dataset.txt" created with write.table() using row.name=FALSE and space-delimited.
 This file has 1 header row, 11,880 data rows and 4 columns.